10 principles of great 10 principles of great customer service

 Clearly define your company core values and stand up for them

-To become your lifelong partners, your customers must be able to associate with your brand on more levels than just using your products and services.
-Simon Sinek in his speech on the Golden Circle has explained the importance of declaring what your company believes to be right — and standing up to it.
+To become your lifelong partners, your customers must be able to associate with your brand on more levels than just using your products and services.has explained the importance of declaring what your company believes to be right — and standing up to it.
 This attitude inspires true following and appreciation from your audience, as they are able to say — “I believe these guys do the right thing”, which morally justifies using your products and services and recommending them to their family and friends.

 Build lifelong relations with your customers